- What is Buyer Behavior?

 What exactly is the Buyer’s Journey?

-It is the journey or purchasing process that consumers go through to become aware of, evaluate, and purchase a new products and services, and it is comprised of three stages that represent the inbound marketing plan: awareness, consideration, and decision.
+It is the journey or purchasing process that consumers go through to become aware of, evaluate, and purchase new products and services.
+It comprises three stages that represent the inbound marketing plan: awareness, consideration, and decision.

-It may appear straightforward, but once a customer identifies that they have a problem, they collect data to find a solution as well as consider several options for solving their issue.
+It may appear straightforward, but once a customer identifies a problem, they collect data to find a solution and consider several options for solving their issue.
 The goal at this point is to get your brand on your client’s radar.